We've got answers

 We treat addiction to opioids – like Percocet, Vicodin, OxyContin, and heroin.
 Opioids are often prescribed as painkillers and tranquilizers.
-We also treat alcohol dependency, and co-occurring disorders (meaning they are struggling with more than one addiction at once) like cocaine, benzodiazepines and/or tobacco.
-At CleanSlate, we treat each of these dependencies effectively, and create a treatment plan that is perfectly designed to your unique needs
+We also treat alcohol dependency.
+At CleanSlate, we treat each of these dependencies effectively, and create a treatment plan that is perfectly designed to your unique needs.

 Three fundamental things:

 - CleanSlate is a doctor-led office practice, providing medication-assisted treatment for a variety of addictions

 - In 2012, CleanSlate was the first-ever recipient of the SAMHSA (Substance Abuse and Mental Health Services Administration) Science and Service Award for office-based opioid treatment.

 In Massachusetts, We accept most forms of insurance: MA Medicaid (Masshealth), Medicare and most commercial HMO (Health Maintenance Organization) and PPO (Preferred Provider Organization) plans.
 We currently do not accept insurance with any out of state Medicaid (such as CT Husky), Fallon Community Health Plans, Neighborhood Health, Network Health, and Health Safety Net (HSN).
 In Pennsylvania, CleanSlate is currently accepting any patients with Geisinger.
 If you don’t have insurance or aren’t sure if you qualify, our insurance coordinator can help you get coverage today.
 Call 833-505-HOPE to get started.

 If you have not received care at CleanSlate within the past 30 days would like to return, call our intake team today at 1 (413) 341-1787.

 Suboxone (like Zubsolv and Bunavail, a brand name for buprenorphine) is a medication used to treat opioid addiction.
 Unlike methadone and other medications used to treat opioid dependency, Suboxone is a prescription-based medication that you can take at home.
 It works by reducing and eliminating cravings for opioids, while allowing the patient to function normally with a clear mind and understanding.